syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 {% tabs %}
 {% highlight c# %}
 /// <summary>
 /// Deselect the selected annotation.
 /// </summary>
 /// <param name="selectedAnnotation">The selected annotation instance that may be obtained from the annotation selected event</param>
 void DeselectAnnotation(Annotation selectedAnnotation)
 {
+    // Deselect the annottaion using the DeSelectAnnotation method of the `SfPdfViewer` control.
     PdfViewer.DeselectAnnotation(selectedAnnotation);
 }
 {% endhighlight %}
 {% endtabs %}